woojiahao/tp/docs/team/sp4ce-cowboy.md

 [#94](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/94)
 [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * The UI of UniCa$h has been enhanced with an adjustable vertical SplitPane, a larger `Results Display Box`, a reversed `Transactions List Panel`, colored currencies representation, and other minor UI modifications.
+  * The UI of UniCa$h has been enhanced with an adjustable vertical SplitPane, a larger `Results Display Box`, a reversed `Transactions List Panel`, custom fonts, and custom app icon. * Justification:
-  * Justification: To better fit our GUI needs corresponding to the visual representation of our implemented features for UniCa$h.
-  * _Note: The original UI transition was done by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_
+  To better fit our GUI needs corresponding to the visual representation of our implemented features for UniCa$h. * _Note: The original UI transition was done by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_

 * **Rolling Balance Indicator** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
   * Added to the `StatusBarFooter` of the UniCa$h UI to explicitly indicate the current balance of any group